psoloway/puppetlabs-tomcat/README.md

 ###Beginning with tomcat

-The simplest way to get Tomcat up and running with the tomcat module is to install the Tomcat package from EPEL,
+The simplest way to get Tomcat up and running with the tomcat module is to install the Tomcat package from EPEL...

 ~~~
 class { 'tomcat':